DocEmerald/DOcEmerald/README.md

 ### Hi there!
 I'm a self-taught developer who enjoys coding, and mainly does Python, but I have ample experience in other programs as well!
-I'm working on a variety of projects, from Hypixel API's to macros for games like VALORANT.
+I'm working on a variety of projects, mostly those involving API's.

 # ![](https://komarev.com/ghpvc/?username=DocEmerald&color=blue)